- Alcester Office +44 (0)1789 765522

 Buckinghamshire SEN page in relation to Education, Health and Care Needs assessments and plans can be found here:

 Buckinghamshire’s SEN team has a Local Offer.
-The Local Offer details what support is available for special educational needs in Buckinghamshire.
-The Local Offer can be found here:
+The Local Offer details what support is available for special educational needs in Buckinghamshire and their contact details are;

 Typically, the school will identify that a young person has special educational needs.
 Following this the class teacher and Special Educational Needs Coordinator (SENCo) will put together a plan of additional support.
 This is delivered via a cycle called “Assess, Plan, Do, Review”.